DiegoCascavita/Three.js/README.md

 # THREE.JS

-Welcome to my notes learning Three.js, isn't a functionall program, only notes about how to create a scene, setup cameras, import 3d models etc ... with comments.
+Welcome to my notes learning Three.js, isn't a full program, only notes about how to create a scene,setup cameras, import 3d models that you can see in your browser with comments.

 # How to run those examples ?